mizhare/Google-Data-Analytics-Project/README.md

 **Result:** Users are most active from **12 PM to 9 PM**, especially on **Saturdays from 12–3 PM**.

-With this information, we can think of notification strategies at key times, after understanding each person's individual routine with motivating or even funny phrases.
+With this information, we can think of notification strategies at key moments, after understanding each person's individual routine with motivating or even funny phrases to encourage them during a long day of work.

 ### Weekday vs Weekend Behavior